Rigellute/jekyll-blog/_posts/2015-12-17-How-My-Website-Was-Made-Part2.md

 layout: post
 title: How My Website Was Made (Part 2)
 ---
-This is part two of '[How my main website was made]'(https://rigellute.github.io/blog/How-My-Website-Was-Made/), which will cover the tools I used and why I chose them.
+This is part two of [How my main website was made](https://rigellute.github.io/blog/How-My-Website-Was-Made/), which will cover the tools I used and why I chose them.

 Aside from the standard HTML5 and CSS, the main tools I used were: